Posted on June 27 2018

 This layer contains the blue borders which your design and cutline silhouette MUST sit inside.
 This layer is locked and should not be used.

-Adding a base layer of white to your designs will make your colours crisper and more vivid.
-Use this layer to show us where you would like this layer of white to go.
+Adding a base layer of white to your charms will make your colours crisper and more vivid.
+Any printed areas without a white base layer will appear transparent.

 Cut Area Layer

-Use this layer to show us where you would like your pin designs to be cut.
+Use this layer to show us where you would like your charms to be cut.
 We'll use this information to create a path which will then be used to create a cut line for our laser cutters.